SIVAPRASATH-18/4-BIT-RIPPLE-COUNTER/README.md

 **RESULTS**
-Thus To implement  4 Bit Ripple Counter using verilog and validating their functionality using their functional tables
+Thus To implement  4 Bit Ripple Counter using verilog and validating their functionality using their functional tables is verified